-- Rectifier Trim: Temporarily sets the output voltage for all rectifiers when the controller is in Manual mode.
+- Power Configurable Peak Shaving: Enables or disables the Power Configurable Peak Shaving (PCPS) function. - Input Power Limit: Limit for the total input power of all rectifiers during enabling of PCPS function (Note!
+This setting is only visible when PCPS is enabled). - Set PCPS Load LVD: Enables or disables the Load LVD's during enabling of PCPS (Note!
+This setting is only visible when PCPS is enabled). - PCPS Stop Voltage: Voltage level that will automatically stop PCPS (Note!
+This setting is only visible when PCPS is enabled). - Rectifier Trim: Temporarily sets the output voltage for all rectifiers when the controller is in Manual mode.
 Voltage can be increased or decreased from the existing Float Charge or Equalize Charge setting, depending which mode the controller was in when set to "Manual".
-Setting reverts to original when controller is returned to the Auto mode. - DC On/Off Control: Temporarily turns the DC output on or off for all rectifiers when the controller is in Manual mode.
-Setting returns to original when controller is returned to the Auto mode. - AC On/Off Control: Temporarily turns the AC input on or off for all rectifiers when the controller is in Manual mode.
+Setting reverts to original when controller is returned to the Auto mode. - Output On/Off Control: Temporarily turns the output on or off for all rectifiers when the controller is in Manual mode.
+Setting returns to original when controller is returned to the Auto mode. - Input On/Off Control: Temporarily turns the input on or off for all rectifiers when the controller is in Manual mode.
 Setting returns to original when controller is returned to the Auto mode. - Rectifiers LED Control: Temporarily sets whether or not a rectifier's local power indicator blinks when the controller is communicating with the rectifier when the controller is in Manual mode.
-Setting returns to original when controller is returned to the Auto mode. - Fan Speed Control: Sets the fan speed for all rectifiers. - Confirm Rectifier ID/Feed: After changing rectifier ID and/or input feed assignments, use this menu item to confirm the change.
+Setting returns to original when controller is returned to the Auto mode - Fan Speed Control: Sets the fan speed for all rectifiers. - Confirm Rectifier ID/Feed: After changing rectifier ID and/or input feed assignments, use this menu item to confirm the change.
 The only selection is Yes.
 Once Yes is selected and confirmed, the ID and feed setting of all rectifiers are updated. - Reset Rectifier IDs: Resets the rectifier IDs after they have been previously changed and confirmed.
 The only selection is Yes.
 Once Yes is selected and confirmed, the controller resets the rectifier IDs by reassigning ID numbers. - Clear Cycle Alarm: Clears a rectifier oscillator alarm.
 The only selection is Clear.
 Once Clear is selected and confirmed, the alarm clears. - Clear Rectifier Lost Alarm: Clears a rectifier lost alarm.
 The only selection is Yes.
 Once Yes is selected and confirmed, the alarm clears. - Clear Rect Comm Fail Alarm: Clears a rectifier communication fail alarm.
 The only selection is Yes.
 Once Yes is selected and confirmed, the alarm clears. - Rectifier Upgrade: Enables or disables upgrading the firmware in the rectifiers.
 When enabled, the following parameter can be set. - Normal Update: When "Yes" is selected, updates the rectifiers firmware.
-See "Upgrading the Rectifiers Firmware" on page 45.
+See "Upgrading the Rectifiers Firmware" on page 46. - Input Source: In software version 6.2.80, sets the input source for DC power systems with rectifiers capable of accepting both AC and DC inputs.
+The choices are AC or DC.